-SmoothPay provides for piece-rates (as allowances), capture of Paid Rest Breaks and Total Hours Worked and can automatically calculate the topup required to ensure the employee is paid at least the minimum hourly rate.
+goPayroll provides comprehensive support for seasonal and piece-rate workers, inluding piece-rates (as allowances), capture of Paid Rest Breaks and Total Hours Worked and can automatically calculate the topup required to ensure the employee is paid at least the minimum hourly rate.
+It also provides for Seasonal Worker Superannuation remittances (SWSAS).

 The allowances, paid rest breaks and total hours worked can all be captured and edited manually, or preferably imported from a properly formatted time transaction file (each line includes the employee's badge or code and the relevant paycode, units etc.)